Updated December 7, 2024

 The Labilus is one of the lightest portable stands on the market at 64 g / 2.2 oz.
 It’s foldable for packing and adjustable for viewing, in portrait or landscape mode.
 Anti-slip silicone pads stabilize and protect the device.

-GIFTS for PERSONAL HYGIENE and COMFORT
+GIFTS for PERSONAL HYGIENE, HEALTH, and COMFORT

-45. Multipurpose soap
+49. Multipurpose soap

 Multipurpose soap, in solid form, means no spillages, and extra space in a 3-1-1 bag for liquids, aerosols, gels, and powders.